How to Replace a Drivers License

 Seniors replacing a lost drivers license in person will meet with DMV representatives and provide the same personal information and proof of identity documents required under the other replacement request methods.
 In certain states, the only way to request a replacement drivers license is to make an appointment and appear in person.
 Processing fees will apply.
 At the end of the appointment, applicants will be supplied with an interim driver license that is only valid for a short period of time.
 Interim drivers license copies are valid only for demonstrating authorization to operate a motor vehicle, and cannot be used as proof of identity.

-Temporary Documents, Fees and Receiving a New Senior License
+Learn About Temporary Documents, Fees and How to Receive a New License

 Applicants who apply online for duplicate licenses may have the opportunity to print a short-term, temporary license.
 Applicants who apply via mail will not have access to temporary documents.
 Regardless of the method used to request a drivers license replacement, all applicants will be charged replacement fees.
 These fees vary by state and other factors.